EXPRESSCLUSTER/Data-Dedup/README.md

    </p>

 ## Testing
-The obvious method of testing is to copy a large file or files multiple times to the volume and then run data deduplication. **Files must be > 32KB to work**.
+The obvious method of testing is to copy a large file or files multiple times to the volume and then run data deduplication. **Files must be larger than 32KB to work**.

+\<To do: add more testing info\>

 Manually run data deduplication:
 ````